Get help to classify textiles and which headings and codes to use.

 - with any type of neckline or at least shoulder straps

-- with buttons or other means of fastening, unless very low cut (low cut is defined as having a neckline that falls below an imaginary straight line drawn between the armpits)
+- with buttons or other means of fastening, unless very low cut (a neckline that falls below an imaginary straight line drawn between the armpits)

 - with or without decorative trimmings such as ties, jabots, cravats, lace or embroidery

-The majority of the above also apply to blouses of 6206.
-However, they don’t have to have an opening at the neckline.
+The majority of the above also apply to blouses of heading 6206.
+However, they do not have to have an opening at the neckline.

-These headings do not cover garments with pockets below the waist or with a ribbed waistband or other means of tightening at the bottom of the garment.
+- a ribbed waistband or other means of tightening at the bottom of the garment

-If the garments have pockets below the waist, they could be classified under cardigans of heading code 6110 when knitted or crocheted, or jackets of heading code 6104 or 6204 as appropriate.
+If the garments have pockets below the waist, they could be classified as pullovers or cardigans of heading 6110 when knitted or crocheted, or jackets of heading 6104 or 6204.